CSCfi/csc-user-guide/docs/apps/lazypipe.md

 module load biokit
 module load lazypipe
 ```
-Now lazypipe startts wito command:
+Now lazypipe starts with command:

 ```text
 pipeline.pl
 ```

-Normally you don't need to use the _pipeline.pl_ command as Lazypipe module includes `sbatch-lazypipe` command that you
+Normally you need to use the _pipeline.pl_ command only for testing.
+For real analysys tasks lazypipe module includes `sbatch-lazypipe` command that you can use instead.

-can use instead. _sbatch-lazypipe_ is a help tool to submit lazypipe jobs in Puhti.
+_sbatch-lazypipe_ is a help tool to submit Lazypipe jobs in Puhti.
 It automatically generates a batch job file and submits it to batch
 job system of Puhti.
 The command uses the same command line options
 as the _pipeline.pl_ command.
 In addition sbatch-lazypipe asks user to define batch job resources
 (account, runtime, memory, number of cores).

 For example to execute the [Example 1]( https://www.helsinki.fi/en/projects/lazypipe/examples) from the
-Lazypipe home page, you would first need to download the reads and refrence genome to your scratch directory
+Lazypipe home page, you would first need to download the reads and refrence genome to your scratch directory in Puhti
 (in real cases you will get these input files from your own sources):

 ```text